-- 60 languages reached for Certified Provisional Interpreter tests, including 14 Aboriginal and Torres Strait Islander languages, Deaf interpreting and Auslan; - development work continued for Certified Interpreter testing with tests offered in 17 languages and Certified Translator testing now available in 37 languages; - the launch of our first Reflect Reconciliation Action Plan in September 2021; - the finalisation of the Continuous Improvement Program (CIP) report.
-The CIP is an in-depth analysis of NAATI's certification system to ensure it remains fit for purpose and that our certification tests remain valid, reliable and practical to run.
-The final report was presented to the Board in May 2022 with all 20 recommendations being endorsed; - work commenced to develop the 2022-2026 Strategic Plan;
+- 65 languages reached for Certified Provisional Interpreter tests, including 14 Aboriginal and Torres Strait Islander languages, Deaf interpreting and Auslan; - Development work continued for Certified Interpreter testing with tests offered in 23 languages and Certified Translator testing now available in 37 languages; - Certified Specialist Health and Legal Interpreter tests developed in 6 languages; - Certified Conference Interpreter tests now available in 7 languages; - Launch of digital stamp, ID cards and assessed practice tests; - Eight of the 20 Continuous Improvements Program (CIP) recommendations (endorsed by the Board in May 2022) implemented.
+CIP is an in-depth analysis of NAATI's certification system to ensure it remains fit for purpose and that the certification tests remain valid, reliable and practical to run; - 5,816 certification applications received, of which 2,041 related to recertification, 915 new credentials issued compared to 754 last year; and - Implementation of our Reflect Reconciliation Action Plan, which was launched in September 2021.